I Wanted Wings: Reception

 I Wanted Wings, released when the U.S. was still neutral in World War II, was well received as the first film to promote the then little-known Army Air Corps in anticipation of the necessary aviation training to come.
 Bosley Crowther of The New York Times noted that "Paramount set out to exalt the spirit and efficiency of the program whereby hundreds of keen American youngsters are now being trained to fly—as military pilots, firstly, and as the nucleus of a future nation of winged men... this cinematic salute to the Army Air Corps and to the young men who are entering it today is a vastly exciting motion picture and a dependable inspiration to the youth of the land."

 Its writer, Richard Maibaum, who would go on to pen twelve of the first fifteen James Bond films, was very proud of writing this film.
 This was "the first movie that introduced the American public to the importance of training airmen for the defense of the United States in a war many recognized as coming," his widow Sylvia reported when she donated his papers to the University of Iowa.

 Diabolique called it "an entirely decent piece of 1940 Hollywood hokum, mostly worth seeing today for Lake.
 She doesn’t appear until more than half-way through but it’s a spectacular entrance – singing in a nightclub under a spotlight – and she lifts the entire movie: pint-sized, seductive, mischievous, with a delectable voice and mien."

 Awards

 Farciot Edouart, Gordon Jennings and Louis Mesenkop won the Academy Award for Best Visual Effects at the 14th Academy Awards.

+Radio adaptation

+Lux Radio Theatre broadcast an adaptation of I Wanted Wings on CBS Radio on March 30, 1942.
+The one-hour episode's cast included Lake, Milland, Holden, and Donlevy.